yokaw001/HRLA-React-Review/README.md

 Inside your components folder, create another component called List.jsx.
 Build out functionality that will allow you to add a string from App to render in List.
 Then build functionality to add multiple strings to an array and render from List.

 #Exercise-4 Dynamic Rendering<br/>
-Create another functional component called ListEntry.jsx in your components folder.
-Develop some functionality that will render all the elements stored in the array in List.jsx to the page.
+Create another functional component called Task.jsx in your components folder.
+Develop some functionality that will render all the elements stored in the array in List.jsx to the page using Task.jsx.

 #Exercise-5 Delete Functionality<br/>
 Add a delete functionality to Task.jsx so that if the task is clicked, you can remove it.